 Quinn scored in the both the 2-1 defeat and 1-1 draw in the 1992/93 season and bagged a brace in the following game next season in a 3-2 defeat.

 There are very few like this one in the world.
-The first game this season was broadcast to almost 190 countries as City emerged 2-1 victors at Old Trafford.
+The first game of 2016/17 was broadcast to almost 190 countries as City emerged 2-1 victors at Old Trafford.

-And you can be sure the bant-o-meter will be turned up to the max in offices around the country tomorrow whatever the score.
+And you can be sure the bant-o-meter will be turned up to the max in offices around the country on Monday morning, whatever the score.

 Wright-Phillips' goal in the March 2004 derby was like the dessert that you don't need, but order and devour any way!
 City were already 3-1 up and cruising after Trevor Sinclair (another great shout for 'S', by the way) had added to Robbie Fowler and Jon Macken's goals.